Rhetoric

 Cause and/or Effect

-This mode is useful in arguing for or again an action.
+This mode is useful in arguing for or against an action.
 Showing the cause and/or effect of an action can be persuasive.
 For example, if someone were arguing for an increase in the speed limit, statistics showing an increase in fatalities where limits are higher would be a persuasive argument.

 Persuasion/Argumentation